cainy19com/cainy19com.github.io/perspective/mahalanobis.md

-Plotted against two variables, graph of 2D PDF is a 3D surface, apart from shift and scaling, variables can have correlation between them, the PDF surface may be rotated, though its base is always an eclipse.
+Plotted against two variables, graph of 2D PDF is a 3D surface, apart from shift and scaling, two variables can have correlation between them, the PDF surface may be rotated, though its base is always an eclipse.